 A computer senses that wheels are slowing down.
-If one of the wheels is about to stop rolling, the computer will separately work the brakes at each front wheel and at the rear wheels.
+If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel.

 The anti-lock system can change the brake pressure faster than any driver could.
 The computer is programmed to make the most of available tire and road conditions.